 What is electronic prescribing?

-Electronic prescribing is providing Australians with convenient access to their medicines and will improve patient safety by reducing the risk of transcription errors.
+Electronic prescribing is providing Australians with convenient access to their medicines.
+It will improve patient safety by reducing the risk of transcription errors.

-Electronic prescriptions will not be mandatory; patients will have a choice to receive either an electronic or a paper prescription from their prescriber (but not both).
+Electronic prescriptions aren't mandatory and patients will have a choice to receive either an electronic or a paper prescription from their prescriber (but not both).
 Electronic prescriptions will continue to support a patient’s right to choose their prescriber and pharmacy to supply their medicines.

 To dispense electronic prescriptions, you will need the capability built into your clinical information system.